stefanhacker/ansible-inject-packages-into-iso/README.md

 Description of Variables to be set
 ---
 #path were the source iso copied manual or will downloaded to when url is given in download public url.
-The sorce path is qeal the tmp path
+The sorce path is basedir from iso file. the tmp path
 path_to_src_iso_file_with_filename: /tmp/iso/debian11.iso

 #destination iso path with filename eg. to an tftpd folder. the folder must not exist. it will creates if not exist